paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 (3) **Standards** — The regulations issued pursuant to this subsection shall include standards applicable to facilities and vehicles covered by sections 12182(b)(2) and 12184 of this title.

-**(b) Other provisions** Not later than 1 year after July 26, 1990, the Attorney General shall issue regulations in an accessible format to carry out the provisions of this subchapter not referred to in subsection (a) of this section that include standards applicable to facilities and vehicles covered under [section 12182 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12182).
+**(b) Other provisions** Not later than 1 year after July 26, 1990, the Attorney General shall issue regulations in an accessible format to carry out the provisions of this subchapter not referred to in subsection (a) that include standards applicable to facilities and vehicles covered under [section 12182 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12182).

-**(c) Consistency with ATBCB guidelines** Standards included in regulations issued under subsections (a) and (b) of this section shall be consistent with the minimum guidelines and requirements issued by the Architectural and Transportation Barriers Compliance Board in accordance with [section 12204 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12204).
+**(c) Consistency with ATBCB guidelines** Standards included in regulations issued under subsections (a) and (b) shall be consistent with the minimum guidelines and requirements issued by the Architectural and Transportation Barriers Compliance Board in accordance with [section 12204 of this title](./chapter-126-equal-opportunity-for-individuals-with-disabilities.md#section-12204).

 **(d) Interim accessibility standards**